C SDK Integration

 • drv_usart_tx_data(): Sends data bytes to the VPOS device.

-• Check for data transmission and reception.
+• Check for proper data transmission and reception.

 • Validate that event callbacks are triggered correctly.

-you can refer to the provided mymain.c file a sample code and import the necessary namespaces in your code.
+To get started with the C SDK, follow these steps.
+You can refer to the provided mymain.c file for sample code and guidance on importing necessary namespaces into your project.

 1. Instantiate a VMC configuration object: